matteobonotto/planet-equil/README.md

 - [2_model_training.ipynb](notebooks/2_model_training.ipynb): shows how to perfrom a full training of the PlaNet model using PyTorch Lightning`.
 - [3_load_pretrained_and_prediction.ipynb](notebooks/3_load_pretrained_and_prediction.ipynb): shows how to load a pretrained model and how to use if to perform reconstruction of plasma equilibrium and to estimate the Grad-Shafranov operator.

+### Citations
+If you find the repository useful please consider citing [this paper](https://doi.org/10.1016/j.fusengdes.2024.114193).